Treatment for Male Breast Cancer

 Read the blog, How Do You Thank Someone For Time.

 Research is ongoing to improve all areas of treatment for breast cancer.

 New therapies are being studied in clinical trials.
-The results of these studies will decide whether these therapies become part of standard care.
+The results of these studies will determine whether these therapies become part of the standard of care.

 After discussing the benefits and risks with your health care provider, we encourage you to consider joining a clinical trial.

 If you or a loved one needs information or resources about clinical trials, the Patient Care Center can help.
 Contact the Komen Breast Care Helpline at 1-877-465-6636 or email email@example.com.

 BreastCancerTrials.org in collaboration with Komen offers a custom matching service to help find clinical trials that fit your needs.

 Social support is important after a breast cancer diagnosis.